rmagatti/tracing-stackdriver/OPENTELEMETRY_0.30_MIGRATION.md

 ### Missing span ID in Cloud Trace

+**First, check layer ordering!** If ALL your spans show as missing (not just remote parent spans), your layers are in the wrong order.
+See section "4.
+Critical: Layer Ordering" above.

-If you see "Missing span ID" in Cloud Trace, this is **expected behavior** for remote parent spans:
+If you see "Missing span ID" in Cloud Trace for only some spans, this is **expected behavior** for remote parent spans:

 **Expected (not an error):**
 - `(Missing span ID xyz123)` where `xyz123` is from an upstream service